smilep/cheque-handler/README.md

 Then enter the current password and in next 2 fields type the new password and click on submit button.
 A message will appear telling you that new username and password has been saved.
 5) Now when you login into the software a new window will open.
-6) Type the customer's name or choose the customer's name from drop=down menu.
+6) Type the customer's name or choose the customer's name from dropdown menu.
 Type the amount in numbers in next field and amount in owrds in next field followed by date in next field.
 If you want crossed cheque then click on Crossed checkbox.
 Now choose the bank from the drop-down menu.
 7) Now you can click on 'save & create image' button to save the details in database alongwith creating an image of the cheque which can be printed in future OR you can click on 'save & print' button to save the details in database and print the cheque OR click on 'save only' button to only save the details in database.